particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 E260KIT | Less than 1000 units, Ships immediately | More than 1000 units, ships in 10 - 13 weeks
 E260TRAY50 | Less than 1000 units, Ships immediately | More than 1000 units, ships in 10 - 13 weeks
 E270KIT | Less than 1000 units, Ships immediately | More than 1000 units, ships in 10 - 13 weeks
-E270TRAY50 | Less than 500 units, Ships immediately | More than 500 units, ships in 10 - 13 weeks
+E270TRAY50 | Less than 100 units, Ships immediately | More than 100 units, ships in 10 - 13 weeks
 E350KIT | Less than 1000 units, Ships immediately | More than 1000 units, ships in 10 - 13 weeks
-E350TRAY50 | Less than 400 units, Ships immediately | More than 400 units, ships in 10 - 13 weeks
+E350TRAY50 | 50 units, Ships immediately | More than 50 units, ships in 10 - 13 weeks
 GSWTP | Less than 30 units, Ships immediately | More than 30 units, ships in 8 - 10 weeks
 MKITPH | Less than 50 units, Ships immediately | More than 50 units, ships in 12 - 16 weeks
 P0MOD10 | Less than 50 units, Ships immediately | More than 50 units, ships in 12 - 16 weeks